Wayne Koestenbaum: Poetry

-Koestenbaum's poetry is often more measured than his criticism.
-It frequently comments on itself—on the disorderly process of poetry—as in "Men I Led Astray" (from The Milk of Inquiry):

-I haven't said enough about the ragged sun,its satisfaction in being the one to bind my life—to bring the filthy pieces together,on its way to more important tasks.

 Koestenbaum's first book, Ode to Anna Moffo and Other Poems, was composed largely in syllabic verse and other fixed forms.
 In a review of Ode to Anna Moffo and Other Poems for Poetry Magazine, David Baker wrote that "[Koestenbaum] is... willing to exert the pressures of traditional formality, yet he is also likely to let the voice and experience of a poem grate against his own formal gestures..."
-His subsequent books of poetry took on a more experimental approach to prosody.
 He returned to fixed forms for his book-length poem, Model Homes, which is composed in ottava rima.
 His two most recent books, The Pink Trance Notebooks and Camp Marmalade, are experiments in what Koestenbaum refers to as trance writing.
 Ben Shields described trance writing in The Paris Review as an approach that "allows language to move freely" and "does not often adhere to expected thematic, syntactic, or logical patterns."
 Publishers Weekly described the work in The Pink Trance Notebooks as "look[ing] and feel[ing] like the cut-and-paste fragments of a journal."

-Painting
+Other work

 Koestenbaum began to paint in 2005 after he finished writing an essay for a group exhibition called "Contemporary Erotic Drawing" at the Aldrich Museum.
 He has had solo exhibitions at White Columns, the Art Museum at the University of Kentucky in Lexington, and 356 Mission.
 In a 2016 Art News article, Ella Coon wrote that "his early work was figurative, and influenced by Warhol.
 He used a monoprint technique to trace images of male nudes, which he'd originally drawn from life, onto a black ground."
-In Hyperallergic, his exhibition at the Art Museum at the University of Kentucky in Lexington was described as " all smack of bright, unblended color, sexuality, and a heavy concentration on line and ornamentation — qualities that speak to the artist's admiration for modernists like André Derain, Henri Matisse, and Marsden Hartley."

-Performance

 Koestenbaum's first piano and vocal record, Lounge Act, was released in 2017 by Ugly Duckling Presse Records.

-He has performed at The Kitchen, REDCAT, Centre Pompidou, The Walker Art Center, and more.
+He has performed at The Kitchen, REDCAT, Centre Pompidou, and The Walker Art Center.